 Nevertheless, with their populist appeal, the early Democrats set the long-term pattern for electoral politics.
 Numerous movies, most famously Mr. Smith Goes to Washington, played to voters’ frustrations about a seemingly over-powerful distant government unresponsive to the people.
 Today’s politicians fall all over themselves to prove who is most “outside the beltway,” to use Ross Perot’s phrase from 1992, even though their obvious career goal is to be inside the beltway.
 We’re caught in a loop of voting people in to clean up the system who are running for office to enjoy the spoils of the system.
 Once in office, they can’t get anything done without making the sort of backroom deals they opposed as candidates or working with well-funded lobbies (industry representatives and interest groups) that control campaign money for the next election.
 If you don’t submit, your party support evaporates and no one will vote for any bills you introduce.
 Then, come election time, campaigners use the money lobbies give them to run commercials accusing their opponent of being beholden to lobbies.

-Another annoying feature is the contest to see who can come across as most “regular,” like you and me.
+Another feature is the contest to see who can come across as most “regular,” like you and me.
 No campaigner in his or her right mind would consider a good education a selling point.
 Each politician, no matter how privileged, has to weave a rags-to-riches narrative into his or her biography, with parents whose calloused hands taught them the value of hard work.
 Should it even be voters’ overriding goal to elect regular people to the White House?
-Obviously, one has to be fairly extraordinary to even aspire to higher office.
-But do Americans, in practice, at least elect extraordinary people from ordinary backgrounds, like Andrew Jackson?
+Obviously, one has to be fairly extraordinary to even aspire to higher office, as was Andrew Jackson.
+But do Americans at least elect extraordinary people from ordinary backgrounds, like Jackson?
 It varies from year to year.
 In 1996, for instance, presidential candidates Bill Clinton and Bob Dole both hailed from middle-class backgrounds.
 In 2000 and 2004, however, when George W. Bush ran against Al Gore, Jr. and John Kerry, respectively, the election pitted sons of prominent politicians and Yale graduates against each other.
 In the case of Kerry and Bush, both were members of the same fraternity at Yale, Skull & Bones.
-Privilege is still a big advantage in politics (Roosevelts, Kennedys, Bushes, Romney) and wealth is essential for a third-party candidate (Nader, Perot, Trump).
+Privilege is still a big advantage in politics (Roosevelts, Kennedys, Bushes, Romney, Trump) and wealth is essential for a third-party candidate (Nader, Perot).
 But people from regular backgrounds with extraordinary ability and/or ambition occupy the White House around half the time (Truman, Nixon, Reagan, Clinton, Obama).
 Like Van Buren, their only chance was to rise up through a political party or, in Reagan’s case, gain fame in another profession first (acting).
 The Age of Jackson, not the American Revolution, gave ordinary white men a chance to participate.
 The American Revolution planted the seeds of democracy that sprouted in the 19th and 20th centuries and continues to widen the pool of potential candidates in the 21st.

 Optional Reading & Researching: